Acts 8:1–25 . . .

 - Q. 2 What prevented Simon from coming to a genuine belief in Jesus?

-† Watch this "Visual Bible" video clip: Acts 7:23–8:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,
+† Watch this video clip of Acts 7:23–8:22, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke,

 The Church Persecuted and Scattered